micropython/micropython/docs/library/pyb.UART.rst

      - ``timeout_char`` is the timeout in milliseconds to wait between characters.
      - ``read_buf_len`` is the character length of the read buffer (0 to disable).

+   This method will raise an exception if the baudrate could not be set within 5% of the desired value.
+The minimum baudrate is dictated by the frequency of the bus that the UART is on; UART(1) and UART(6) are APB2, the rest are on APB1.
+The default bus frequencies give a minimum baudrate of 1300 for UART(1) and UART(6) and 650 for the others.
+Use :func:`pyb.freq <pyb.freq>` to reduce the bus frequencies to get lower baudrates.

    *Note:* with parity=None, only 8 and 9 bits are supported.
 With parity enabled, only 7 and 8 bits are supported.